There is something incredibly fascinating about a pregnant belly.

 Here are 7 facts about your pregnant belly you might not know.

-That being said, on average, a first time pregnant woman can expect to see her pregnancy bump start to show at about 12-15 weeks, or around the end of the first trimester when morning sickness typically ends.
+A first time pregnant woman may see her bump show at the 12-15 week of pregnancy.
+This is around the end of the first trimester when morning sickness typically ends.

 There are other factors affecting the ‘when’ of your pregnant belly showing, such as: